buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: Instantaneous

-Your magic and an offering put you in contact with a Patron or a Patron's servant.
+Your magic and an offering put you in contact with a Patron or a Patron' \*\*s servant.
 You can ask a single question concerning a specific goal, event, or activity to occur within 7 days.
 The Narrator offers a truthful reply.
 The reply might be a short phrase, a cryptic rhyme, or an omen.

-The spell doesn't take into account any possible circumstances that might change the outcome, such as the casting of additional spells or the loss or arrival of an ally.
+The spell doesn' \*\*t take into account any possible circumstances that might change the outcome, such as the casting of additional spells or the loss or arrival of an ally.

 If you cast the spell two or more times before finishing at least an 8-hour rest, there is a cumulative 25\% chance for each casting after the first that you get a false reading.
 The Narrator makes this roll in secret.